top of page

 Biography

-I've been based in Manchester since working at the 2002 Commonwealth Games, covering all the big sporting stories in the city.
-More than 400 games commentating on Manchester United and Manchester City include three Champions League finals, four FA Cup finals, four League Cup finals, and to date I've reported on nine Premier League triumphs, most recently in City’s victory in 2019 as part of my work hosting the club’s match day television show, which is broadcast live at the ground to more than 50,000 spectators.
-I also host the club's trophy parades.
-During my time with Manchester radio station Key 103 I also had the opportunity to interview Sir Alex Ferguson one on one every week for a number of years.
+I've been based in Manchester since moving here to cover the 2002 Commonwealth Games, and while working for commercial radio in the city I commentated on than 400 Manchester United and Manchester City games, which featured three Champions League finals, four FA Cup finals, and four League Cup finals; I've also reported on ten Premier League triumphs, most recently City’s victory in 2021 which ended an 11-year spell of hosting the club’s match day television show, broadcast live at the ground.
+As well as countless high profile players, I've interviewed every City manager from Kevin Keegan to Pep Guardiola, and during my time with Manchester radio station Key 103 spoke to Sir Alex Ferguson one on one every week.

-Since 2016 I've been writing, producing, and hosting the Set Piece Menu Football Podcast with Andy Hinchcliffe, Rory Smith and Steven Wyeth, which is downloaded on a weekly basis by thousands of subscribers and has reached as high as number two in the iTunes charts.
+From 2016 until 2022 I wrote, produced, and hosted the Set Piece Menu Football Podcast with Andy Hinchcliffe, Rory Smith and Steven Wyeth, which was downloaded on a weekly basis by thousands of subscribers and has reached as high as number two in the iTunes charts.

 2010 - present